Skip to content

-About 3 months ago, I made a change to my schedule.
 I offered to drop my wife off in the morning, and pick her up in the evenings from the train station.
 At the time, it seemed like a small thing and more importantly the right thing to do.
-She has a grueling 2hr commute (each way) and easing the journey to and from the train station was the least I could do for her.

-The train station was on my way to work, so it was a no brainer in the mornings, and its about 10 minutes from home, so even though I get home before her, the 20 minute pause in the evening didn’t seem like a huge deal at all.
+The train station was on my way to work, so it was a no brainer in the mornings, and it’s about 10 minutes from home, so even though I get home before her, the 20 minute pause in the evening didn’t seem like a huge deal at all.

 My original schedule

-I maintained this schedule through what I consider to be one of the most creative and productive times of my life.
-It is during this time that I conceptualized, designed and implemented Braintrust, Tout and atleast 5 other startup ideas that I haven’t talked publicly about yet.
+It is during this time that I conceptualized, designed and implemented Braintrust, Tout and at least five other startup ideas that I haven’t talked publicly about yet.

 The new schedule